googlefonts/gf-docs/UpgradingExistingRepositories.md

 #### commit 13

 *Cabin.glyphs: Added vertical metrics to each instance.
 The script 'Test vertical metrics match Khaled's approach' was used in order to check they are correct.
 For this font it was very easy.
-Unfortunately most people do not understand how the three sets of vertical metrics work very well.
+Unfortunately most people do not understand how the three sets of vertical metrics work.
 Refer to [Kalapi's work log on the Google Fonts Group](https://groups.google.com/d/msg/googlefonts-discuss/W4PHxnLk3JY/Uvxm1qj6AgAJ) for an indepth discussion on how it works.
 It is worth reading all posts on this.*
 ![alt tag](UpgradingExistingRepositories-metrics-instances)
 Each instance and master should have the same Vertical Metrics values!